capital-G/supercollider-wiki/Building-libsndfile-with-FLAC-support-(Windows,-VS-2017).md

 This batch script will build both dynamic and static versions of `libsndfile`.
 It compiles `libFLAC`, `libogg`, and `libvorbis` from source, and links them statically into `libsndfile`.
 Note that for `libFLAC`, you need NASM (the [Netwide Assembler](http://www.nasm.us/)) installed to compile.
 This script adds it to your `PATH` if it isn't there already.

+Double-check the `SDK_VERSION` and tool paths before beginning.

 Required software: VS 2017, NASM, git, cmake.

 ```batch